Svinalängorna (novel)

 Svinalängorna (lit.
 The Swine Rows) is the debut novel by Swedish author Susanna Alakoski, published in 2006.

+Set in Sweden in the 1960s and 1970s, the novel is about a Finnish immigrant family struggling with alcoholism.

 The novel has sold over 400,000 copies in Sweden.
 It won the August Prize in 2006.
 A film adaptation, Beyond, directed by Pernilla August, was released in 2010.